 As with many environmental statutes, implementation of the SDWA is an example of cooperative federalism.
-States have primary enforcement authority once the state SDWA program has been approved by the EPA.123 SDWA requirements focus primarily on public water systems.
-The National Primary Drinking Water Regulations, one of the primary enforcement mechanisms of the SDWA, apply to community water systems.124 Noncommunity or transient water systems are smaller systems that usually rely on groundwater.
+States have primary enforcement authority once the EPA approves their state SDWA program.131 SDWA requirements focus primarily on public water systems.
+The National Primary Drinking Water Regulations, one of the primary enforcement mechanisms of the SDWA, apply to community water systems.132 Noncommunity or transient water systems are smaller systems that usually rely on groundwater.

-C.3.1.
-National Primary Drinking Water Regulations
+1. National Primary Drinking Water Regulations

-The National Primary Drinking Water Regulations are health-based standards for drinking water supplied by public water systems.125 These regulations are without exceptions.
-They apply to contaminants that have been determined to pose public health risks and are expressed in terms of Maximum Contaminant Levels (MCLs).126 In general, "Best Available Technology" is required, though cost is taken into consideration.
-127 The technology should result in a discharge as close as possible to the Maximum Contaminant Level Goal (MCLG).128
+The National Primary Drinking Water Regulations are health-based standards for drinking water supplied by public water systems.133 These regulations are without exceptions.
+They apply to contaminants that have been determined to pose public health risks and are expressed in terms of Maximum Contaminant Levels ("MCLs").134 In general, "Best Available Technology" is required, though cost is taken into consideration.135 The technology should result in a discharge as close as possible to the Maximum Contaminant Level Goal ("MCLG").136

-Both MCLs and MCLGs are to be based on human health effects.
-Risk assessments are to be used to determine these effects.
-In conducting such assessments, EPA is to utilize "the best available, peer-reviewed science and supporting studies conducted in accordance with sound and objective scientific practices"129 and "data collected by accepted methods or best available methods (if
+Both MCLs and MCLGs must be based on human health effects, as determined through risk assessments.
+In conducting such assessments, the EPA is to utilize "the best available, peer-reviewed science and supporting studies conducted in accordance with sound and objective scientific practices"137 and "data collected by accepted methods or best available methods (if the reliability of the method and the nature of the decision justifies use of the data)."138